garretpatten-ncino/macOS-setup-scripts/README.md

 # Mac OS Setup Scripts
-A repository of setup scripts for my mac OS environments
+A repository to automate the setup and configuration of my mac OS environments at work.

 # Instructions